orocommerce/documentation/admin_guide/op_structure/search_index/index.rst

 ORM Search Engine
 ^^^^^^^^^^^^^^^^^

-ORM search engine doesn't use actual document-based storage - instead it emulates such storage inside application relational database using EAV model.
+:ref:`ORM search engine <orm_search_engine>` doesn't use actual document-based storage - instead it emulates such storage inside application relational database using EAV model.
 As a consequence, performance of ORM engine is not very good and because of that it is recommended only for small applications - with a couple thousands of entities.
 ORM search engine uses separate Entity Manager and connection called "search" - this way search requests can be processes independently from default DB connection.
 ORM search engine for standard index type is implemented at the OroSearchBundle at platform package, for website index type - at the OroWebsiteSearchBundle at commerce package.